AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 >[!NOTE]
 >
-> In presented examples we assume Chrome is being used as a project browser
+> In presented examples we assume Chrome is being used as a project browser.

-Similar to Cypress - tests needs to use HTTP proxy if `PROXY_HOST` environment variable is provided.
+Similar to Cypress - tests needs to use HTTP proxy if non-empty `PROXY_HOST` environment variable is provided.

 To achieve that some modifications needs to be made: